QuaestioOrg/android-kotlin-webview/CONTRIBUTING.md

 ### Issues

-[**Issues**](https://github.com/QuaestioOrg/kotlin-converted-webview/issues) are generally opened by the author of this sample, but contributors may specially open new issues whenever they stumble upon official warnings notified by Android Studio code inspection during the use of the sample which haven't been reported by the repository owner previously.
+[**Issues**](https://github.com/QuaestioOrg/kotlin-converted-webview/issues) are generally opened by the author of this sample, but contributors may specially open new issues whenever they stumble upon official warnings notified by Android Studio code inspection during the use of the sample which have not been reported by the repository owner previously.

 Be sure to clearly entitle and comment the issue by providing relevant information and a code sample or a test demonstration.